In addition to letters, the Shwa script includes punctuation. Like English punctuation, Shwa punctuation comes after the phrase it commands.

 Defective punctuation is usually a "good first guess" for the correct full punctuation.

-In English, we use bold text, italics, underlining and different fonts to indicate when a passage of text should be read in a special way.
+In the Roman alphabet, we use bold text, italics, underlining and different fonts to indicate when a passage of text should be read in a special way.
 Maybe it's a quote, or the words are being used as examples, not as part of the text.

 In Shwa, we use letters with gaps in the middle, kind of like